The Floor is Lava

-The title derives from a children’s game in which on command the players immediately have to get their feet off the floor and freeze in a certain position, as if they have been turned into statues.The liquid floor in the game suggests the added meaning of a world that is beyond our control, of shared values that are dissipating, and a future that has become uncertain.
+The title derived from a children’s game in which on command the players immediately have to get their feet off the floor and freeze in a certain position, as if they have been turned into statues.The liquid floor in the game suggests the added meaning of a world that is beyond our control, of shared values that are dissipating, and a future that has become uncertain.
 The figures inhabit the stage that is left when all that is solid has melted into air.
+In the cahier all the works on display in the exhibition are further explained.

 Sander Breure and Witte van Hulzen both live and work in Amsterdam.
 Breure graduated from the Royal Conservatory, The Hague, and Van Hulzen graduated from ArtEZ in Arnhem.
 Their multidisciplinary work is based on research about body language and its interpretation.
 They are represented by tegenboschvanvreden, Amsterdam.